 While there are 2 legal processes to pursue an earlier effective date, there are several legal theories that can be used in those processes.
-Here are 2 of the most common legal theories to argue for an Earlier Effective Date in a VA Disability … Continue Reading... about 2 Times Veterans Should Argue for an Earlier Effective Date. – Veterans Law Blog
+Here are 2 of the most common legal theories to argue for an Earlier Effective Date in a VA Disability … Continue Reading... about 2 Times Veterans Should Argue for an Earlier Effective Date

 [Reprinted here with permission from Veterans Law Blog] A de novo review is your other option. de novo, which means “new,” or “fresh look,” is a Latin term used by lawyers.
-In a de novo review, a DRO, who is a senior-level, highly experienced … Continue Reading... about 3 Things You Want Out Of a DRO Review – VA DRO Hearings (Decision Review Officer)
+In a de novo review, a DRO, who is a senior-level, highly experienced claim processor, looks at all the evidence of record (your entire claims file, … [Read More...] about 3 Things You Want Out Of a DRO Review – VA DRO Hearings (Decision Review Officer)

 38CFR4 Total Disability Ratings §4.15 Total disability ratings.
 The ability to overcome the handicap of disability varies widely among individuals.
 The rating, however, is based primarily upon the average impairment in earning capacity, that is, upon the economic or industrial handicap which must be overcome and not … [Read More...] about 38CFR4 Total Disability Ratings

 This rating schedule is primarily a guide in the evaluation of disability resulting from all types of diseases and injuries encountered as a result of or incident to military service.
 The percentage ratings represent as far as can practicably be determined the average impairment in earning capacity resulting from such … [Read More...] about 38CFR4.1 Essentials of evaluative rating